-Fireworks are great and everyone should be able to enjoy them safely, whether at an organised display or in their back garden.
+Everyone should be able to enjoy fireworks safely, whether at an organised display or in their back garden.
 Here you’ll find out the law around using fireworks as well as how to stay safe, and report those using fireworks in a dangerous or threatening way.

 Fireworks and the law